 Marinades are great for making a leaner and less-expensive cut of meat taste amazing, but in addition to being delicious, many studies have suggested that marinades can effectively reduce the carcinogen effects of grilling.
 We all love the beautiful markings and umami flavor imparted by the ‘Maillard reaction’* (the color and flavor that appears when amino acids and sugars in foods are exposed to high heat), but unfortunately, high-heat cooking may also increase cancer-causing compounds in meats.

-The good news is that, according to this article in the Natural Medicine Journal, there is strong evidence that certain marinade ingredients (including olive oil, vinegar, fruit juices, garlic and onions) can reduce the formation of cancer-causing HCA (heterocyclic amine) during grilling, and green tea is among a group of foods that has been shown in lab tests to neutralize the impact of HCA.
+The good news is that, according to this article in the Natural Medicine Journal**, there is strong evidence that certain marinade ingredients (including olive oil, vinegar, fruit juices, garlic and onions) can reduce the formation of cancer-causing HCA (heterocyclic amine) during grilling.
+And antioxidant-rich green tea is among a group of foods that has been shown in lab tests to neutralize the impact of HCA.
 You’ll notice I chose several of these beneficial ingredients, and then doubled-down by adding in green tea!

 Mix the ingredients well, then massage into your choice of meat.
 Allow to marinate at least one hour, up to 36 hours.